vonongit/AWS-Amplify-Portfolio-Website-Project/DOCUMENTATION.md

 This CDK code creates an AWS Amplify application that:
 Connects to your GitHub repository
-Automatically builds your Next.js portfolio when you push code Deploys the built static files to Amplify hosting
+Automatically builds the Next.js portfolio when you push code Deploys the built static files to Amplify hosting
-Uses caching to speed up subsequent builds utilizes Amplify which automaWe
+Code is contanerized by AWS Codebuild and executed Uses caching that stores previous/familiar actions and reuses it to speed up subsequent builds utilizes Amplify which automaWe

 We have built the below CDK code: